-During the establishment of an APS between a PHG application and a health and fitness services application, the health and fitness services application allocates and maintains a pair of identifiers for the life of the APS.
-One identifier in the pair is associated with an APS instance on the PHG application (PHG APBI) and the other identifier is associated with the APS instance in the health and fitness services application (Services APBI).
+During the establishment of an APS between a PHG application and a Health & Fitness services application, the Health & Fitness services application allocates and maintains a pair of identifiers for the life of the APS.
+One identifier in the pair is associated with an APS instance on the PHG application (PHG APBI) and the other identifier is associated with the APS instance in the Health & Fitness services application (Services APBI).
 The pair of identifiers is used, to bind the sending and receiving APS endpoints together.
-It is the responsibility of the health and fitness services application to manage the allocation of both the Services APBI and the PHG API such that every distinct APS that is created by the health and fitness services application can be uniquely identified by the pair of APBIs alone.
-Further, the health and fitness services application must assure that this unique APB resource is only exchanged with a PHG application possessing the security credential (e.g. X.509 certificate) that was used when the APS was first created.
-The PHG APBI must be unique across the full set of existing APSs maintained by the health and fitness services application.
+It is the responsibility of the Health & Fitness services application to manage the allocation of both the Services APBI and the PHG API such that every distinct APS that is created by the Health & Fitness services application can be uniquely identified by the pair of APBIs alone.
+Further, the Health & Fitness services application must assure that this unique APB resource is only exchanged with a PHG application possessing the security credential that was used when the APS was first created.
+The PHG APBI must be unique across the full set of existing APSs maintained by the Health & Fitness services application.